3mdeb/news-and-ideas/blog/content/post/2022-05-04-fobnail_provisioning.md

 There are no good crates for generating RSA keys on Cortex-M, and in our tests using universal implementation wasn't able to generate 2048-bit key in 5 hours.
-We also couldn't use [CryptoCell](https://infocenter.nordicsemi.com/index.jsp?topic=%2Fps_nrf9160%2Fcryptocell.html) for this purpose because it doesn't have open-sourced libraries.
+We also couldn't use ARM TrustZone CryptoCell 310 which is included in nRF52840 for this purpose because it doesn't have open-sourced libraries.
 Thus, currently Fobnail Token generates Curve25519 key, with help of [Trussed](https://trussed.dev/).